Essential Banking Laws Every Bangladeshi Banker Should Know

 - Procedures for presenting and endorsing negotiable instruments.

-- Permission and documentation requirements for foreign exchange dealings.
+- Permission and documentation requirements for foreign exchange

 - Monitoring and control of foreign exchange reserves.